kingwill101/local_history/README.md

 - `change_type` (`create`, `modify`, `delete`)
 - `content` (raw bytes)
 - `content_text` (decoded text for search/diff, when applicable)
+- `content_text_raw` (decoded text retained for deferred indexing)
 - `checksum` (SHA-256 of raw bytes)

 ### Text vs binary
 A file is considered text when its extension appears in `text_extensions`.
 Text revisions are decoded as UTF-8 (with fallback for malformed bytes) and indexed for search.
 Binary revisions are stored as raw bytes only.

+### Deferred indexing
+By default, revisions are indexed for search immediately.
+When `indexing_mode: deferred`, revisions keep their decoded text in `content_text_raw` until `lh reindex` is run.
+Searches will not return deferred revisions until they are indexed.

 ### Concurrency model
 - One daemon (single writer) per project